An Article Out Loud Flashback from the Domestic Preparedness Journal, November 23, 2011.

 Theodore Tully

-Theodore “Ted” Tully is the Administrative Director for Emergency Preparedness at Mount Sinai Medical Center in New York City.
-He previously served as Vice President for Emergency Services at the Westchester Medical Center (WMC), as Westchester County EMS (emergency medical services) Coordinator, and as a police paramedic/detective in Greenburgh, N.Y.
-He also helped create the WMC Regional Resource Center, which is responsible for coordinating the emergency plans of 32 hospitals in lower New York State.
+Theodore (Ted) Tully, AEMT-P, is President of STAT Healthcare, an Emergency Management consulting group.
+He previously served as Administrative Director for Emergency Preparedness at the Mount Sinai Medical Center in New York City, as Vice President for Emergency Services at the Westchester Medical Center (WMC), as Westchester County EMS (emergency medical services) Coordinator, and as a police paramedic/detective in Greenburgh, N.Y.
+He also helped create the WMC Center for Emergency Services, which is responsible for coordinating the emergency plans of 32 hospitals in the lower part of New York State.